codacy/docs/docs/getting-started/configuring-your-organization.md

 {% include-markdown "../assets/includes/nav-multistep-quickstart.md" %}

-Now that you are familiar with Codacy, you might want to configure your Codacy organization to align with your corporate policies and ensure consistent code quality across your repositories.
+Once you've added your organization to Codacy, it's important that you align it with your corporate policies and ensure consistent code quality across your repositories.

 To configure your organization, follow these steps: